naveeen684/MileStone1/README.md

-MileStone1
+##SDUI FRAMEWORK

-Clone the repo.
+1)Clone the repo.

-Make sure you have Android Studio Beta Version or Canary Version.
+2)Make sure you have Android Studio Beta Version or Canary Version.

-Open build.gradle in both app level and project level, click on sync now.
+3)Open build.gradle in both app level and project level, click on sync now.

-Run the app and emulator
+4)Run the app and emulator